tsertkov/tpl-aws-astro-lambda/README.md

 # tpl-aws-astro-lambda

-A monorepo template for an AWS-hosted, Astro-generated static website, complete with infrastructure code, CI/CD automations, multiple environments, and optional basic auth protection.
+A monorepo template for an AWS-hosted, Astro-generated static website with an API in AWS Lambda, complete with infrastructure code, CI/CD automations, multiple environments, and optional basic auth protection.

 💲 **$0.50** 🌟 Monthly AWS cost (**🌐 DNS Zone** + 🔧 *usage*)